CBGOUS/T2D-HTN-analysys/README.md

 1. Cleaning

 We started the cleaning process by identifying any duplicate entries in the dataset.
 We also corrected any errors in the dataset, such as missing or incorrect values.
-We used the Z-Score methodology.
-We used this methodology to identify and remove duplicate entries as well as correct any errors within the dataset.
+We identified and removed duplicate entries, we used the Z-Score methodology correct any deviations within the dataset.

 2. Normality Assessment

 To assess the normality of our data distribution.
 This plot helped us visualize whether the data follows a normal distribution or not.
-Data followed a normal distribution.

 3. Statistical hypothesis test